EXCLUSIVE-ADB, Citi, HSBC, Prudential hatch plan for Asian coal-fired closures -sources | Headlines

 U.S. President Joe Biden's administration has re-entered the Paris climate accord and is pushing for ambitious reductions of carbon emissions, while in July, U.S. Treasury Secretary Janet Yellen told the heads of major development banks, including ADB and the World Bank, to devise plans to mobilize more capital to fight climate change and support emission cuts.
 A Treasury official told Reuters that the ADB's plans for coal plant retirement are among the types of projects that Yellen wants banks to pursue, adding the administration is "interested in accelerating coal transitions" to tackle the climate crisis.

-ASIA STEPS As part of the group's proposal, the ADB has allocated around $1.7 million for feasibility studies covering Indonesia, Philippines and Vietnam, to estimate the costs of early closure, which assets could be acquired, and engage with governments and other stakeholders.
+ASIA STEPS As part of the group's proposal, the ADB has allocated around $1.7 million for feasibility studies covering Indonesia, the Philippines, and Vietnam, to estimate the costs of early closure, which assets could be acquired, and engage with governments and other stakeholders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)